elhariri78/Deeb-learning-imge--classification-ncifar10/README.md

 # NCIFAR10

-A PyTorch implementation of the Natural CIFAR-10 (NCIFAR10) dataset and a collection of deep learning models and utilities for image classification tasks.
+keras implementation of the Natural CIFAR-10 (NCIFAR10) dataset and a collection of deep learning models and utilities for image classification tasks.
 This repository provides an easy-to-use framework for training and evaluating models on the CIFAR-10 dataset with added augmentations or modifications specific to NCIFAR10.

 ## Introduction